dev-code0101/aiad/README.md

    uvicorn app.main:app --reload --port 8000
    ```

-   The backend will be available at `http://localhost:8000`
+   The backend will be accessible at `http://localhost:8000`.

 ## Frontend Setup